photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 !!! tldr ""
     Darktable is not included in the ARMv7 version because it is not 32-bit compatible.

-### Should I use an SD card or a USB stick? ###

-Conventional USB sticks and SD cards are not suitable for long-term storage.
-Not only because of the performance, but also because they can lose data over time.
-Local [Solid-State Drives](performance.md#storage) (SSDs) are best, even when connected externally via USB 3.
-USB 1 and 2 devices will be slow either way.

 ### Is a Raspberry Pi fast enough? ###

 This largely depends on your expectations and the number of files you have.
 Most users report that